neuro-inc/neuro-cli/CLI.md

 ### neuro config get-clusters

-List available clusters.<br/><br/>This command re-fetches cluster list and then displays it.
+List available clusters/org pairs.<br/><br/>This command re-fetches cluster list and then displays each cluster with<br/>available orgs.

 **Usage:**